Izenda7Series/docs/dev/howto_dep1.rst

 ===============================================

 1. Create a new database in SSMS named *IzendaConfigurationDB*
 2. In Postman, create a POST request for the endpoint */api/databaseSetup/DatabaseInfo*  e.g. http://localhost:8085/api/databaseSetup/DatabaseInfo  .
-For more information see https://www.izenda.com/docs/ref/api_systemdb_and_license.html?highlight=databasesetup%20databaseinfo#post-databasesetup-databaseinfo .
+For more information regarding the espected request body, please refer to the article `here. <https://www.izenda.com/docs/ref/api_systemdb_and_license.html?highlight=databasesetup%20databaseinfo#post-databasesetup-databaseinfo>`_
 3. If the API is successful, you will receive *{"success":true,"messages":null,"data":null}*
   *	If the Izenda tables do not exist within the specified database, they will be created.
   *	A file named *izendadb.config* will be created in the root directory of your API (**IzendaSimpleAuthorization/IzendaAPI/API/**).
 To confirm that the connection string is encrypted, open the *izendadb.config* in your preferred text editor.